DevashishX/devtext/README.md

 * gui_ncs.c contains a few Terminal UI functions for rendering the screen.

-* NCURSES does not support scrolling with WINDOW datstructure(at least not in the modern sense).
+* NCURSES does not support scrolling with default provided WINDOW data structure(at least not in the modern sense).

 * so a workaround has been used (loadwin function).